gazebosim/docs/garden/migration_from_ignition.md

 This section provides just an overview of the different changes made, for a more detailed listing of tick-tocks, see the `[MIGRATION.md](http://MIGRATION.md)` file in each of the individual core libraries’ repositories.
 Additionally the migration pointers in a later section of this migration guide should help you get your packages ready and working with Gazebo.

 Generally speaking, you should still be able to use either the Ignition counterpart or Gazebo counterpart for **most things** if you are using Garden, due to explicit tick-tocking logic written in the stack.
-Just note that using the Ignition counterpart will generally cause deprecation warnings to emit.
+Just note that using the Ignition counterpart will generally cause deprecation warnings to be emitted.

 ### Tick-tocks